 What kind of Merchandiser is right for my establishment?

-Merchandisers come in a variety of sizes, shapes, and have different purposes.
+Merchandisers or commercial coolers come in a variety of sizes, shapes, and have different purposes.
 To figure out what merchandiser is best for your establishment, determine what will be stored in it, how accessible you want it to be, and how much room you have to store it.
 If you're selling milk it's unlikely you will use an ice merchandiser or a freezer merchandiser.
 So, your needs are mostly determined by your product.

 Is an Open Display Merchandiser better than one with a door?